rentry/nountown-docs/docs/usability-diagnosis.md

 ![A teacher in glasses and a facemask with the words her voice needs to be heard clearly and a play button]({{ 'assets/images/usability-lightspeed-7.png' | relative_url }})

 #### Featured data on the homepage is from 2002.
 Consider updating to support your brand characteristics of innovative and informative
 Out of date data can undermine its own purpose; it can erode trust in your brand.
-If users don't think the data is relevant, it may achieve the opposite effect of what was intended.
+If users don't think the data is relevant, it may result in the opposite effect of what was intended.

 ![A data visualization showing an attribution of Clackamas County, 2002]({{ 'assets/images/usability-lightspeed-8.png' | relative_url }})